modernweb-dev/rocket/docs/pages/guides/20-request-time-javascript-pages.rocket.md

 JSON response to static output.
 The Request Demo uses this guide's namespaced demo route so the static JSON response can be inspected in place.

+Static JavaScript Pages are rendered once per concrete `config.path`.
+Do not make static output depend on query strings, because a static build does not generate separate files for query variants.
+If a Request Demo needs query-specific output, point it at a Page with `render: 'server'`.

 Add `render: 'server'` when the Page needs request-time behavior or when the path contains route
 parameters: